Portland Names & Numbers

 The harbor is best approached by first finding the offshore mark of the Portland Lighted Horn Buoy (PLHB) “P”.
 Arriving at PLHB from either the southwest or northeast, look northwest and head for the white tower of Portland Head Light, which is a prominent 101’ spire on the western shore, about 7 miles away.
 Keeping it to port, continue to look northwest and head for Spring Point Ledge Light, whose white sector will keep you in the main channel and whose red sectors will let you know when you are outside the broad main channel.
 Once past Spring Point, you are in Portland Harbor.

 - DiMillo’s Old Port Marina (207) 773-7632: Venerable marina offering transient dockage in downtown Portland.
 Deep-water access for boats up to 250’.
 Fuel dock, electric, water, WiFi, pump out.
 Home to a popular restaurant.

 - Maine Yacht Center (207) 842-9000: Located north of downtown Portland.
 Full-service facility with dockage for boats up to 150’.
 WiFi, pump out, electric, water, gas and diesel.

-- Aditional marinas are located in nearby South Portland.
-Click here for a full listing.
+- Additional marinas are located in nearby South Portland.

 You may be able to find a spot to anchor outside the mooring field west of the Centerboard Yacht Club in South Portland.
 Beyond the Casco Bay Bridge, there are numerous well-protected spots with good holding ground to drop the hook inside the Fore River, as long as you stay outside the channel.